natlai123/Intro_Matlab_Coursea/README.md

 # Matlab_Coursea

-This folder contains my solutions to the assignments of the Matlab Programming course available open on Coursea.
+This folder contains my solutions to the assignments of the Matlab Programming course available on Coursea.